wasmerio/wasmer-php/lib/README.md

 ### Function `wasm_fetch_bytes`

-Reads bytes from a WebAssembly file:
+Fetches bytes from a WebAssembly file:

 ```php
 $bytes = wasm_fetch_bytes('my_program.wasm');
 ```

 This function returns a resource of type `wasm_bytes`.

+**⚠️ Important note**: Bytes are not read when the function is called, but when the resource is used, for instance in functions like `wasm_validate`, `wasm_compile` or `wasm_instance`.

 ### Function `wasm_validate`